 Enter Google Translate, the company's free online and mobile multilingual service provided to translate text, speech, images, or real-time video from one language into another.
 More than 500 million people use Google Translate every month, translating more than 100 billion words across some 90 supported languages every day around the globe.

 The technology has vast safety applications for multilingual workforces and international distribution centers.
-Using DuraSuite Labeling Software or Microsoft Word and the DuraLabel Catalyst full-color printer, chemical manufacturers can use Google Translate to design and print GHS compliant labels in minutes.
+Using DuraSuite Labeling Software and the DuraLabel Kodiak full-color printer, chemical manufacturers can use Google Translate to design and print GHS compliant labels in minutes.
 With DuraSuite's pre-designed templates and Google Translate, you can create labels in Dutch, Bosnian, and more.

 A mobile app is also available for iPhone and Android.
 Safety officers can create regulatory-compliance or general safety labels on the jobsite with a stand-alone industrial printer like the DuraLabel Toro.
 Use the mobile Google Translate app and DuraLabel Toro to create on-the-spot pipe markers, hazard warning signs, or personal protective equipment reminders in Filipino, Catalan, or Russian.